Canop/safecloset/README.md

 JSON allows for the later addition of fields while keeping the compatibility with previous closet files.

-The key used for this encryption is a 32 bits Argon2 hash of the password with a closet specific salt.
+The key used for this encryption is a 32 bytes Argon2 hash of the password with a closet specific salt.

 # Keyboard actions